Papan07/Ecommerce-Follow-Along/README.md

 ✅ Create select address page and provided option to select one address.
 ✅ Created backend endpoint to sent all address to user.

+### **🛠️ Milestone 24: worked on address in frontend and backend**
+✅ Displayed all of products in cart.
+✅ Displayed all address in address section page.
+✅ Diplayed total price in cart
+✅ Added place order button at the button.